skarfacegc/prezto/modules/utility/README.md

   - `slit` prints columns *1, 2, 3 ... n*.
   - `zcmd` search aliases for a string i.e. `zcmd git` to show all git aliases
+  - `psgrep` search ps output, with headers, trimmed to screen width

 ### Files and Directories